reiver/interledger-fellowship/README.md

 The Fediverse can connect people in meaningful ways and through that we can make a more just, equitable and sustainable world.

-**Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas, enabling more direct, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing economic inclusion and delivering broader societal benefit.
+**Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas, enabling more direct, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.

 This vision is being realized through a project called **AssetFlow**, which aims to bring **Fediverse-native payments** into practice.